jcbribeiro/worksheet_mediapipe_gamify/README.md

 }
 ```

-## Update the Main Activity and create the Navigation Drawer
+## Create the Navigation Drawer and make the necessary adaptations to the layouts/UI

 ### Create res/menu/navdrawer_menu.xml